 For any and all other problems, the first step is to quickly reboot your OnePlus 6T.
 Whether that’s screen glitches or rotation, app crashes, battery drain, overheating, lag, or other minor things, try rebooting your phone.
 Actually, you can fix almost all little problems by rebooting the phone.
 Simply long-press the power button, and hit “restart”.

 This is by far the best solution to any minor issue.
 If the phone is completely unresponsive push and hold the power button, and hold it down for 10 seconds.
 This forces the OnePlus 6T to do a hard reset and reboot.
 It won’t erase anything, but it’ll give you a fresh start.
+Remember, there’s the official OnePlus 6 and 6T Android 10 update that’s readily available, then there’s an additional beta program that gets updates before the general public.
+If you’re not ok with dealing with problems, stay on the stable channel.

 How to Factory Reset the OnePlus 6T